| Barriers To Basic Care As the fastest growing population in American

 attempting to set up similar programs at their facilities continue

+to meet with administrative resistance and retaliation.
 Other women political prisoners have also focused on the AIDS crisis

 behind bars.
 Marilyn Buck, for example, started an AIDS education